 The UNC Student Health Center is providing COVID-19 viral tests and antibody tests for members of the UNC community.

-Contact tracing protocols are being developed through the UNC Student Health Center in the event cases are diagnosed on campus.
+Contact tracing protocols have been developed through the UNC Student Health Center in the event cases are diagnosed on campus.

 Re-Entry Task Forces

 The logistics task force has been working to determine classroom configurations and foot traffic flow in buildings as well as social distancing measures to include but not limited to signage, floor decals and adding clear barriers such as plexiglass at point of service areas to keep our students, staff and faculty safe.
 UNC public health faculty experts are also being consulted to discuss safety measures in housing, dining, and recreation areas.